Koyukon language: Language revitalization

 On Thursday evenings Denaakk'e (Koyukon Athabascan) classes are held at Yukon-Koyukuk School District offices in Fairbanks and Huslia.
 About 18 people from four generations attended Thursday over video-conference.
 At the end of class, I demonstrated how MP3 sound files can be imported into iTunes then synced with iPads or iPods.
 The students demonstrated these to their parents and grandparents.

 The children's show Molly of Denali features the Koyukon language.

 Phonology and orthography

 Consonants

 Sounds are given in IPA with the orthographic equivalent in angled brackets:

 Plosives and affricates, other than the labial b and the glottal ', distinguish plain, aspirated and ejective forms.
 Other consonants include labial and alveolar nasals; alveolar, velar and glottal fricatives; and alveolar and palatal approximants.
 Again other than the labial m and the glottal h, these distinguish forms with and without voice.

 Vowels

-There are four full vowels in Koyukon:

-And there are three reduced vowels: